subadventure/UnrealPlugins/README.md

 9. Live response display
 10. Cleanup of model, context and sampler resources

-Inference is launched asynchronously so the generation work does not have to run directly on the calling thread.
+Inference is launched asynchronously so that the generation work does not have to execute directly on the calling thread.

+The plugin uses native llama.cpp and GGUF model resources to provide local inference within Unreal Engine.

 ## Third-Party Software

+### llama.cpp

-The UnrealLlama plugin uses [`llama.cpp`](https://github.com/ggml-org/llama.cpp) for local LLM inference.
+The UnrealLlama plugin uses [llama.cpp](https://github.com/ggml-org/llama.cpp) for local LLM inference.

-`llama.cpp` is distributed under the MIT License.
-See the upstream project and its license information for the applicable terms.
+llama.cpp is distributed under the MIT License.
+Refer to the upstream repository and its license information for the applicable terms.

 Model files are separate from this project and may have their own licenses and usage restrictions.

 Always check the license of the model you use.

-## License

-The original code in this repository is licensed under the terms of the repository's license.

-Third-party software and assets remain subject to their respective licenses.

-## Status
+## Project Status

-This repository is a technical showcase and portfolio project rather than a production-ready Unreal plugin suite.
+This repository is a technical showcase and portfolio project rather than a production-ready Unreal Engine plugin suite.

-The project is primarily intended to demonstrate:
+The project is intended to demonstrate:

-* Unreal Engine C++ development
+- Unreal Engine C++ development
-* Procedural geometry generation
+- Procedural geometry generation
-* Runtime/editor tooling
+- Runtime and editor tooling
-* MeshDescription workflows
+- MeshDescription workflows
-* Foliage generation
+- Foliage generation
-* Native third-party library integration
+- Native third-party library integration
-* Local LLM inference
+- Local LLM inference
-* Unreal/third-party C++ interoperability
+- Unreal Engine and third-party C++ interoperability

+The plugins are actively developed and may contain experimental or incomplete functionality.